Pomegranate Salad with Savory Soy Vinaigrette

 - Former Chef’s Butternut Squash with Pancetta and Pomegranate Recipe

 Pomegranate Salad Recipe with Soy Vinaigrette

-- about 1 head of lettuce, washed, drained, torn
+- 1 head lettuce , washed, drained, torn

-- about 1/2 cup pomegranate seeds (1 small pomegranate)
+- 1/2 cup pomegranate seeds (1 small pomegranate)

 - In large bowl, add lettuce.
 Add dressing to lettuce and gently toss.
 After plating the salad on individual plates, toss pomegranate arils on top.